-- 1. Prepare for, develop positions on important issues, and participate in the 2021 CITES Animals, Joint Plants and Animals and, Standing Committees meetings as needed. - 2.
-Respond to USFWS Federal Register notices for issues of importance concerning CITES matters in 2021 as needed. - 3.
-Disseminate information on CITES and gather information from the State, Provincial, and Territorial agencies on CITES issues to provide to the USFWS and Canadian Wildlife Service when applicable. - 4.
-Meet twice annually with the USFWS to discuss issues of importance to the state fish and wildlife agencies and provide feedback concerning proposals and positions being developed for United States government related to treaty implementation. - 5.
-Meet once a year with the Provinces and Territories (likely at CWDC) to discuss important and relevant CITES issues. - 6.
+- 1. Prepare for, develop positions on important issues, and participate in the 2022 CITES Animals, Joint Plants and Animals and, Standing Committees meetings and the Conference of the Parties (CoP) as needed. - 2.
+Respond to USFWS Federal Register notices for issues of importance concerning CITES matters in 2021 and 2022 in preparation for the CoP, as needed. - 3.
+Disseminate information on CITES and gather information from the State, Provincial, and Territorial agencies on CITES issues to provide input to the USFWS and Canadian Wildlife Service when applicable. - 4.
+Meet twice annually with the USFWS to discuss issues of importance to the state fish and wildlife agencies and provide feedback concerning proposals and positions being developed by the United States government related to treaty implementation.

+- 5. Meet once a year with the Provinces and Territories (likely at CWDC) to discuss important and relevant CITES issues. - 6.
 Communicate regularly with CWDC to discuss issues of importance and relevance to the State, Provincial and Territorial agencies. - 7.
 Participate in US CITES Interagency Coordination meetings. - 8.
-Provide an annual summary of CITES-related matters and update the State, Provincial, and Territorial directors at their respective regional association meeting(s) and through the CWDC. - 9.
+Provide an annual summary of CITES-related matters and update the State, Provincial, and Territorial directors at their respective regional association meeting(s), and other state agency staff, and through the CWDC. - 9.
 Participate in International Relations Committee meetings at the North American Wildlife & Natural Resources Conference and the AFWA Annual Meeting. - 10.
 Continue efforts to assist government regulatory agencies and turtle population biologists in making informed decisions and recommendations relative to state, national and international issues pertaining to turtle management, regulation, and trade. - 11.
 Continue to emphasize the importance of modernizing the USFWS's permitting system, including development of electronic permitting, to expedite permits for State agencies as well as constituents needing to ship CITES listed species or products internationally.
 Assist with improvements to the permitting process where possible. - 12.
-Facilitate the development of the Freshwater Turtles and Tortoises Life History Trait Table with PARC Turtle Network and other experts. - 13.
-Update and distribute a table of current Amphibian and Reptile State Regulations. - 14.
-Participate in and assistwith the development of materials to showcase the effectiveness and successes of the North American Model of Wildlife Management for upcoming CITES meeting.
+Participate in and assist with the development of materials to showcase the effectiveness and successes of the North American Model of Wildlife Management for an upcoming CITES meeting. - 13.
+Participate in CITES work groups including the work group on CITES and zoonotic disease.